 Q37) What do you mean by Data volumes in Docker?
 Explain its features.

 Docker contains distinct volumes that are divided among the containers.
 These distinct volumes are called as data volumes.
 The following are some of the features of data volumes:

-- Data volumes starts to operate once the container is formed.
+Data volumes start to operate once the container is formed.

 A programmer could be able to change the storage driver for a container using the following command.

 sudo docker run –d –volume-driver=flocker -v /home/demo:/var/Jenkins_home – p 5600:5600 –p 80000:80000 Jenkins

 The volume-driver feature allows to change the storage driver for a container.
 To assure whether the storage driver is changed or not, user can use docker ps command.
 After this docker ps command, we have to use docker inspect command to verify the storage driver is changed.